Teaching Opportunities

 When/Where

-FEPPS is on a semester system and teaches courses three terms a year.
+FEPPS is on a quarter system and teaches courses four terms a year.
 Instructors teach one or two days each week at the prison and must be able to complete the term.
 Co-teaching and alternate teaching days are welcomed.
 All of our classes take place in person at the Washington Corrections Center for Women in Gig Harbor, WA.

 Ready to teach?